Frequently Asked Questions

 How do I know if I am eligible for the Medicare rebate?

 You will need to make an appointment with your GP who will assess whether you are eligible for a Mental Health Treatment Plan.
 When booking an appointment to discuss a Mental Health Treatment Plan, please request an extended appointment.
-A Mental Health Care Plan will enable you to claim a Medicare rebate of $86.15 per session for a maximum of ten sessions per calendar year.
+A Mental Health Care Plan will enable you to claim a Medicare rebate of $88.25 per session for a maximum of ten sessions per calendar year.
+CURRENT COVID SITUATION ALLOWS FOR AN EXTRA 10 SESSIONS PER CALENDAR YEAR (FOR 2021)

 To be able to claim the Medicare rebate for your session you will need to bring a copy of your Mental Health Treatment Plan to your first appointment with your psychologist.